 Antonov State Company ordered two PW150A engines by Canadian manufacturer Pratt&Whitney Canada for installation on the An-132D prototype, Antonov’s press service reported.
 The power units are to be delivered to Ukraine on April 2016, the first flight of the prototype planned at the end of the next year.

-The agreement between Antonov and Taqnia (Saudi Arabia) provides for the Ukrainian company only to design the aircraft, as its assembly will be organized at the new plant in Saudi Arabia.
+Under the agreement between Antonov and Taqnia of Saudi Arabia, the Ukrainian enterprise will provide designing of the aircraft, while its assembly is to be performed at a new plant in Saudi Arabia.

-New An-132 has a number of changes in the nose of the fuselage, center wing section and nacelle if compared with An-32.
-All these changes allow the aircraft to carry up to 9.2 tons of cargo at a speed of 500 km/h.
+During the creation of An-132, changes will be made in the nose of the fuselage, centre wing section and nacelle of An-32.
+After such upgrade, the plane will be able to transport up to 9.2 tons at speed 500 km/hour.